 $14,500 is awarded per semester for up to six semesters.

 An additional one-off payment of $500 will be paid to the recipient in the first semester of award.

 You must be:

 Established in 2016, this scholarship has been generously donated by the Susan and Isaac Wakil Foundation to encourage individuals from rural or regional Australia to undertake a Bachelor of Nursing (Advanced Studies) degree at the University of Sydney Susan Wakil School of Nursing and Midwifery.

-I. be Australian citizens or Australian permanent residents,
+c.
+Applicants must be Australian citizens or Australian permanent residents.

 I. academic merit, and